Aleadinglight/Pytorch-VGG-19/README.md

 This one was wrote using important ideas from Pytorch tutorial.
 I did my best to explain in detail the ideas in each section of the Python notebook.
 The maths and visual illustation can be found below.

+## Maths

+We will feed two pictures X and Y into the VGG-19 neural network.
+We will adjust the feature maps of these pictures to look closely to each other.
+Because the feature maps contain the style and content of the particular picture (Convolutional layer helps us to create more aspects of a picture).

 ## Gallery
 From